npmcdn-to-unpkg-bot/andrewlord1990.github.io/_posts/2016-05-18-google-io-keynote.md

 ### Wrap Up

 The early release of the Android N developer preview meant there wasn't as many announcements about the new version of Android as usual.
 However, this year's keynote still contained many surprises and cool announcements.

+You can check out the full keynote speech on [YouTube](https://www.youtube.com/watch?v=862r3XS2YB0).